Super Mac Race

-The Super Mac is a non-periodic 568 mile (about 500 nautical miles) sail boat race from Chicago, IL to Port Huron, MI, or vice versa.
+The Super Mac Race is a non-periodic 568-mile (about 500 nautical miles) sail boat race from Chicago, Illinois to Port Huron, Michigan, or vice versa.
 Recent editions have been jointly sponsored by the Chicago Yacht Club, Bayview Yacht Club and Port Huron Yacht Club.
 The 2015 race was promoted as "The Longest Fresh Water Race on Earth," a debatable claim.

 The race was originally known as the "Centennial Race" in 1975, then the "Chicago-Sarnia International Yacht Race" for several years, and then the "Millennium 600" before it was officially called the Super Mac.
 Although there are "Super Mack" references in newspapers dating back to 1978, the race wasn't officially known as the Super Mac until the 2009 & 2015 editions.
 Start & finish locations, courses and lengths, and sponsoring yacht clubs have varied over the 40-year history.

 History

 As of 2018, there have been 11 Super Mac sail races of roughly 500 nautical miles, with the first in July 1975.

 The Super Mac races have always followed immediately after the annual Chicago Race to Mackinac or the annual Bayview Mackinac Race.
 In Super Mac years:

 Since 1939, the Chicago and Bayview Mackinac races have begun on Saturdays one week apart, Chicago first and then Bayview in odd years, and Bayview first then Chicago in even years.
 So the Super Mac is a quick delivery option in advance of the next weekend's Bayview or Chicago Mac Race, for those competitors who plan to enter the Chicago Race to Mackinac and the Bayview Mackinac Race - boats can conveniently do all three races in Super Mac years.